 - Within 48 hours in cases involving a death, disappearance or injury or...

 - Within 10 days for accidents involving only property damage.

-- Within 200' from any shoreline, dock, pier, other structure or any person in the water shall be no wake.
+- Within one hundred (100) feet from any shoreline, dock, pier, bridges, other structure or any person in the water.

-- Within 50' of any other vessel shall be no wake.
+- Within fifty (50) feet of any other vessel.

 - It shall be unlawful to operate, or to allow the operation of a motor-driven watercraft by a person under the age of ten (10) except under direct adult supervision.